Why it matters that Sony is getting more serious about game preservation

 As support for older platforms draws to an end and as digital storefronts begin to close, calls for game preservation have only grown.
 The games we grew up playing, or were otherwise foundational to making the industry what it is today, are disappearing – and it's time for platform holders to step in and do something about it.

 Nintendo is closing the 3DS and Wii U virtual stores, leaving hundreds of platform exclusive games trapped in the past.
-Sony announced that the PlayStation Store for the PS3 and PS Vita would be shutting down too which, while it was certainly disappointing for consumers, has also impacted developers who were still working on projects for the Vita.
-With such a vast catalog of games exclusive to both storefronts, the end of support for Sony's past platforms has reinforced the importance of game preservation and the need to bolster efforts to ensure that many of its games can still be accessed in some form when buying and downloading them on their native platform is no longer an option.
+Sony announced that the PlayStation Store for the PS3 and PS Vita would be shutting down which impacted developers who were still working on projects for the Vita.
+In response to the reaction to the news, PlayStation later posted a blog stating that it had made the wrong decision, but confirmed the PSP storefront would close as of July 2021.
+The reversal speaks to the desire for the older titles, and the discussion surrounding the end of support for Sony's past platforms has reinforced the importance of game preservation and the need to bolster efforts to ensure that many of its games can still be accessed in some form - especially when buying and downloading them on their native platform is no longer an option.

 Interestingly, Sony just recently announced a new, enhanced subscription service that will bring PlayStation Plus and PlayStation Now together into one package.
 With the promise of giving players the ability "to discover and engage with more content than ever before," the service is set to come in three different tiers, with the most expensive, premium tier offering access to portions of PlayStation's back catalog.
 With PS3 games available to play via cloud streaming, and a selection of classics from PS1, PS2, and PSP era consoles available for streaming and download, the availability of games from past generations is undoubtedly its biggest selling point.
 It also speaks to the fact that Sony is aware that there is a demand for its older titles, and for them to be easily accessed in one place – ie. the PS4 and PS5.

 While the inclusion of older titles in the new subscription service is an encouraging sign, Sony still has some way to go to deliver a strong backwards compatible offering.
 There have been some leaks that may point towards which games are included among Sony's older titles – such as Syphon Filter for the PS1, and Ridge Racer on the PSP – but beyond that, we don't yet know for certain which games from earlier PlayStation eras will be included.
-And as great as it is to see the PSP among the lineup, it's a shame that the PS Vita has been left out of the equation – especially in light of the closure of the Vita's digital storefront.
+And as great as it is to see the PSP among the lineup, it's a shame that the PS Vita has been left out of the equation.

 We don't yet know why the handheld is absent, but it speaks to the need for greater preservation across all generations of consoles.
-After all, if we can't purchase or download Vita games on the platform itself, it would be great to see Sony make them available on current consoles so players can continue to discover and enjoy them in some capacity.
 Of course, it's not a straightforward or simple process by any means, but PlayStation consoles have been home to so many fantastic games over the years, and with so much love for past titles, I can't help but hope we continue to see more games made available.

 History